6notes/dendronFrontmatterGen/README.md

 [Dendron frontmatter generator](https://6notes.github.io/dendronFrontmatterGen/)

 Website for generating Dendron's frontmatter and copying it to your clipboard.
 This allows for making Dendron notes with proper frontmatters on mobile.
+It's a progressive web app, so it works offline as well.

 ## Dev server